Communal dancefloor energy from the world's

 Social awareness

 A significant change since 2022 was the expansion of our citizenship campaigns and the introduction of an expanded safer space policy, aiming to strengthen a more positive and resilient festival culture on our grounds.
 One of these initiatives was the Citizenship Manifesto, seeking to engrave more diversity and inclusivity in our team and lineup.
-These values were extensively shared on the ground – and the entire Paradies Garten core team participated in a dedicated workshops.
+These values were extensively shared on the ground – and the entire Paradies Garten core team participated in dedicated workshops.

 Our booking policy has changed drastically over the years, paying close attention to three crucial criteria: increasing the share of local artists, female-identifying artists and POC (people of colour) artists.
 We do not use quota, but we believe that more diversity (and equity) in our lineup benefits our festival in every way possible.